 At Cane River Creole National Historic Park in Louisiana, a National Park Service site, the archivists at History Associates processed and preserved documents from the Magnolia Plantation and more than 30 tenant quarters located on the land.

 The tenant quarters had been home to a Black community from the antebellum period through the 1960s, but today have all but vanished along with the identities of their former occupants.
 Thanks to the team of archivists at History Associates, cultural resource specialist Dustin Fuqua was able to access and compile business records and maps to create the Magnolia Plantation Tenant Quarters Community story.
 Using receipts from installation of electricity, invoices, and store accounts cross-referenced with maps of the tenant quarters, Fuqua pieced together who lived where and when.

 On September 24, 2016, President Obama spoke at the dedication of the National Museum of African American History and Culture.
 Summing up the importance of the Museum and Black history generally he said, “And so hopefully this museum can help us talk to each other.
 And more importantly, listen to each other.
 And most importantly, see each other […] see how our stories are bound together.”
-Over two million people have walked into the NMAAHC since that day.
+Millions of people have walked into the NMAAHC since that day.